Metropolitan Parkway (Detroit area): Route description

 Quarton continues as a local road at another intersection a quarter mile north on Telegraph.
 This segment of Quarton runs two miles west before ending at Inkster Road.
 West of Inkster, Quarton's path is followed by Walnut Lake Road in West Bloomfield, and eventually by Buno Road in Milford Township.

 Big Beaver Corridor Study

 In 2006, the Big Beaver Corridor Study was announced, with the goal of making Big Beaver into a world-class boulevard, creating a downtown for Troy, which while having office parks conspicuously lacks a city center.

-The Big Beaver Corridor Study catalogues, analyzes, and defines issues that will begin a process of planning and directing development opportunities for years to come.
-Specifically, this document, in part one, provides an overview analysis of existing conditions and summarizes stakeholder and expert opinions as important input for part two efforts to redefine basic and overall corridor characteristics and experience.

-Part two addresses the corridor as "world class boulevard" concept, advocated by the DDA as the strategy to re-ignite the development and redevelopment potential of the corridor.
-Part two outlines specific requirements needed to fulfill this goal.
-It assigns general land use concepts related to long-term economic viability, transportation management, the urban design aesthetic, and public experience of the corridor.

-The study process has resulted in a plan that will fundamentally change the corridor from a traffic-dominant highway to a mixed use urban center, a very dramatic and forward-thinking idea.
-It also strongly advocates the need for a comprehensive master plan in addition to this study, which will address issues of public and private realm interactions, long-term values, and economic sustainability.
-This corridor study is an important chapter of that future master plan for the City of Troy.
+The goals of the study were to create a more positive impression of Troy among visitors, and to increase pedestrian accessibility of local businesses.

+In 2008, the Big Beaver Corridor Study was incorporated into a new city master plan.
+One result of the plan was a change in zoning, allowing for businesses to be located close to the street and for restaurants to be free-standing, rather than part of a strip mall or enclosed mall.
+As a result, the Big Beaver Corridor through Troy has become a regional "restaurant hub" with many high-end independent and chain restaurants.